 How should I use this medication?

-The usual recommended dose of abacavir - lamivudine for adults is one tablet (600 mg of abacavir and 300 mg of lamivudine) once daily.
+The usual recommended dose of abacavir - lamivudine for adults and children who weigh more than 25 kg, is one tablet (600 mg of abacavir and 300 mg of lamivudine) once daily.

 This medication may be taken with food or on an empty stomach.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.

 It is important to take this medication exactly as prescribed by your doctor.
 If you miss a dose, take it as soon as possible and continue with your regular schedule.
 If it is almost time for your next dose, skip the missed dose and continue with your regular dosing schedule.
 Do not take a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.